JoshuaKGoldberg/Goldblog/content/blog/how-i-apply-to-conferences/index.md

 Keep your talk title as small as possible while still conveying the gist of your talk.
 If you're getting stuck, try to combine 1-2 _buzzwords_ with a relatable **situation**.
-Here are a few made-up examples:
+Here are a few examples:

 -   _React Hooks_ **Best Practices and Common Pitfalls**
 -   **Statically Catching Bugs** with _ESLint_ and _TypeScript_
 -   How _TypeScript_ **Helps Scale Team Expertise**

+You don't have to stick to that format.
+If I think a title is catchy with less information, I'll go with it.
+Especially if I can sneak in some alliteration!
+Here are a few examples:

+-   Redux Redone (Redux Toolkit Totally Rocks)
+-   Static Analysis: Shockingly Useful!
+-   Why Software Projects Fail

 Try checking past talks given at conferences you're applying to for more inspiration.

-## 4. Sketch the Story
+## 5. Sketch the Story

 For each talk title, think on: